Raymond Brown (basketball)

-Raymond Brown (born July 5, 1965 in Atlanta, Georgia) is a retired American basketball player.
+Raymond Brown (born July 5, 1965) is a retired American basketball player.

 He played collegiately for the University of Idaho.

 He played for the Utah Jazz (1989–90) in the NBA for 16 games.

+Brown played for the Rapid City Thrillers of the Continental Basketball Association (CBA) during the 1989–90 season and was named to the CBA All-Rookie Team.